RESCUE AND RE-HOMING

 The NCV Rescue & Re-Homing Service will take in any Newfoundland (suspected pure breed) that is surrendered to the service.
 Upon receiving notification of a possible dog needing assistance the following steps will be followed.

-Once contact is made, we attempt to gather the following information:
+Once contact is made, our Co-Ordinator will gather the following information:

 Sex of the dog